 Irrespective of a fault on the part of the seller, the Seller is not liable for any liability of the seller in case of malicious concealment of a defect or product liability law.

-The personal liability of the legal representatives, vicarious agents and employees of the seller for damages caused by slight negligence is excluded.
+The personal liability of the legal representatives, vicarious agents and employees of the seller for damages caused by gros negligence is excluded.

 12) Prohibition of assignment / seizure